Sinusealpha/CheXLlama/README.md

 # CheXLlama_RadiographAICoPilot
+![Alt text](https://github.com/Sinusealpha/CheXLlama_RadiographAICoPilot/blob/main/1404-02-21%2020.32.35.jpg)

-This project integrates the CheXNet model for disease prediction with a large language model.
+We integrated the CheXNet model for disease prediction with Llama, a large language model.
 This synergy enhances the generation of diagnostic reports and conclusions by incorporating patient-specific information, while also allowing radiologists to query and refine these findings through the LLM interactively.

-![Alt text](https://github.com/Sinusealpha/CheXLlama_RadiographAICoPilot/blob/main/1404-02-21%2020.32.35.jpg)

 ## Model in Action